 GeneCards Summary for CYP1B1 Gene

 CYP1B1 (Cytochrome P450 Family 1 Subfamily B Member 1) is a Protein Coding gene.
 Diseases associated with CYP1B1 include Glaucoma 3, Primary Congenital, A and Anterior Segment Dysgenesis 6.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Arachidonic acid metabolism.
+Among its related pathways are Arachidonic acid metabolism and Drug metabolism - cytochrome P450.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP1A2.
+An important paralog of this gene is CYP1A1.

 UniProtKB/Swiss-Prot Summary for CYP1B1 Gene